-Trying to make your idea your horse’s idea through pressure doesn't make sense
+Trying to make your idea your horse’s idea through pressure just doesn't make sense,

 Let’s again consider what life would be like as a team member that gets subjected to this approach...

 Your Boss has asked you to do a task and is reinforcing the request through increasing pressure until you comply in the way that they want.

 Would you feel that you were being asked to share their idea or would you feel that you were being made to submit to the pressure?

 That you didn’t fully understand the request, in part or whole, and that you subsequently hesitated or maybe you responded incorrectly.